billarin1420/Getting-and-Cleaning-Data-Project/CodeBook.md

 * [58] "FrequencyDomain.BodyAngularSpeed.StandardDeviation...Z"
 * [59] "FrequencyDomain.BodyAccelerationMagnitude.Mean.."
 * [60] "FrequencyDomain.BodyAccelerationMagnitude.StandardDeviation.."
-* [61] "FrequencyDomain.BodyBodyAccelerationJerkMagnitude.Mean.."
+* [61] "FrequencyDomain.BodyAccelerationJerkMagnitude.Mean.."
-* [62] "FrequencyDomain.BodyBodyAccelerationJerkMagnitude.StandardDeviation.."
+* [62] "FrequencyDomain.BodyAccelerationJerkMagnitude.StandardDeviation.."
-* [63] "FrequencyDomain.BodyBodyAngularSpeedMagnitude.Mean.."
+* [63] "FrequencyDomain.BodyAngularSpeedMagnitude.Mean.."
-* [64] "FrequencyDomain.BodyBodyAngularSpeedMagnitude.StandardDeviation.."
+* [64] "FrequencyDomain.BodyAngularSpeedMagnitude.StandardDeviation.."
-* [65] "FrequencyDomain.BodyBodyAngularAccelerationMagnitude.Mean.."
+* [65] "FrequencyDomain.BodyAngularAccelerationMagnitude.Mean.."
-* [66] "FrequencyDomain.BodyBodyAngularAccelerationMagnitude.StandardDeviation.."
+* [66] "FrequencyDomain.BodyAngularAccelerationMagnitude.StandardDeviation.."
 * [67] "Activities"
 * [68] "Subject"

-The second tidy dataset is obtained by taking the final_set dataset and taking the average for every single variable for each activity and each subject.
+The second tidy dataset (ie. the one that should be submitted as deliverable for the project) is obtained by taking the final_set dataset and taking the average for every single variable for each activity and each subject.
 This dataset is a table of 180 rows and 68 columns.
 The name of this tidy dataset is final_set_averages